What Montessori Daycare Is and How It Differs

 A common misconception about Montessori is that it requires sitting quietly and concentrating.
 Parents of highly active children sometimes assume Mont...

-The toddler who insists on pouring their own cereal (spilling most of it), putting on their own shoes (taking ten minutes and getting them on the wron...
+The toddler who insists on pouring their own milk (and spills half), putting on their own shoes (10 minutes, wrong feet), and "helping" with dinner (c...